dddrrreee/cs240lx-25spr/labs/4-jit-derive/README.md

 #### Extension: reverse engineer for your laptop

 Instead of just reverse engineering for the pi, you can do the same for your laptop.
-Which arguably is more useful.
-The workflow is the same.
+Which might actually be more useful over the course of your life.
+In any case: The workflow is the same, only the names of the commands change (you'll use your native `gcc` and `objdump` rather than the cross compilation ones for the ARM).

-Note, that modern OSes try to make the security exploits more difficult by  using various ways to prevent running dynamically code.
+Note, that some modern OSes prevent running dynamically code as an attempt to make the security exploits more difficult.
 If you're on linux the code in `2-dynamic-code-gen/prelab-code-unix` shows how defeat these measures by compiling as follows:

 	    gcc -O2 -z execstack dcg.c -o dcg